The convergence Newton polygon of a $p$-adic differential equation V : local index theorems: Definitions and notations

 \begin{notation} Let~$x\in X$ be a point of type~2 or~3.
 If~$b$ is a germ of segment out of~$x$ that does not belong to~$\Gamma_{S}$, then the connected component of~$X-\{x\}$ that corresponds to~$b$ is a virtual open disk.
 We denote it by~$D_{x,b}$, or~$D_{b}$ if no confusion may arise.

-If~$x\notin\Gamma_{S}$, since $X-\Gamma_S$ is a disjoint union of virtual open disks, there exists a unique virtual closed disk inside $X-\Gamma_{S}$ with boundary~$x$.
+If~$x\notin\Gamma_{S}$, since $X-\Gamma_S$ is a disjoint union of open pseudo-disks, there exists a unique virtual closed disk inside $X-\Gamma_{S}$ with boundary~$x$.
 We denote it by~$D_{x}$.
 There exists a unique germ of segment out of~$x$ that does not belong to~$D_{x}$.
 We denote it by~$b_{x,\infty}$, or by~$b_{\infty}$ if no confusion may arise. \end{notation}